JHU-PL-Lab/www-pl/ocaml/lecture.md

 ;;
 ```
  * Remember, as with lists this is *not* mutating the tree, its building a "new" one
- * Also as with `List.map` earlier we could write a `tree_map` function over trees since this is the common pattern of "make a new tree by applying some function `f` to each element of the tree"
+ * Also as with `List.map` earlier we could write a `tree_map` function over trees since this is the common pattern of "make a new tree by applying some function `f` to each element of the tree" (we won't in fact but it would be a good exercise)

+Let us now write a binary tree `lookup` function:

 ```ocaml
 let rec lookup x bintree =